menzoic/Webtrends-SWF/README.md

 In the sample file, you'll see a long list of events.
 Each `event` entry can `eventName`, `clipName`, `clipType`, `currentPhase` and `clipID` XML nodes inside of it.
 To use data binding, simply wrap what you want to be bound in curly braces, like so: `<tag name="clipID" value="{video.id}:{video.displayName}" />`
 That will convert to (for example) 1234567890:My Video Name.
 This data-binding offers you a lot of flexibility into what gets tracked.
 The list of supported data bindings is below.

+To see a complete list of available events, you can preview the [events_map.xml sample file in the assets folder of the project](https://github.com/BrightcoveOS/Webtrends-SWF/blob/master/assets/events_map.xml).
+Any events that you don't want to capture can be commented out or removed entirely from the XML file.

 Current Supported Data Binding Fields
 =====================================